VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 We saw that the previous version was quite strong against modification of the original data, i.e. if something is changed in the original data, the oversampling will differ and the chance of detecting an error will blow up.

-Now, what would happen if the prover modifies directly the oversampled data set.
+Now, what would happen if the prover modifies directly the data set without relying on any polynomials.
 It can easily do so in a way that still respect the equation `C(P(x)) = D(x) * Z(x)`: a prover can simply choose a random number `p_cheat`, set `p_cheat` at the evaluation of `P` for a particular point `x_cheat`, and set `d_cheat = C(p_cheat) / Z(x_cheat)` at the evaluation of `D` for the point `x_cheat`.
 Our test above would actually not catch it because all we do is check that the relation holds.

 What we don't do is ensure that the evaluations of `P` correspond to a polynomial of degree less than 1_000_000.
-This attack is actually hitting there because by modifying the oversampled data, we are replacing a derived evaluation by an additional constraint, hence actually most probably increasing the degree of P (at least the P that would satisfy all the evaluation).
+This attack is actually hitting there because by modifying the data directly, we are replacing a supposedly derived evaluation by an additional constraint, hence actually most probably increasing the degree of P (at least the P that would satisfy all the evaluation).

 The heart of the stark is actually focusing on this new aspect: proving that the polynomial behind the proof has a degree less than a fixed degree.